-Ardern to hitch ride to New York with Canadian PM Trudeau
+Whirlwind diplomacy: Ardern hitches ride to New York with Canadian PM Trudeau

 The big draw of the United Nations is having so many world leaders under one roof.
 Arranging leader-to-leader bilateral meetings can be difficult, but it is possible to bump into a leader in the corridors and duck into a meeting room for some rapid diplomacy.

-Unfortunately, Covid protocol's at the United Nations building mean there is likely to be less of that this year, compared to previous years.
+Unfortunately, Covid protocols at the United Nations building mean there is likely to be less of that this year, compared to previous years.

 Ardern appears unlikely to secure a rare meeting with US President Joe Biden, although this was expected, given she has already visited him in Washington this year.
 Other bilateral meetings are rapidly being rearranged.